mmlacak/crochess/docs/source/libcc/ccparseutils.rst

     step separators.

     :param ply_an_str: Ply notation, points at the start of the ply;
-        zero-terminated, :term:`AN` string.
+        null-terminated, :term:`AN` string.
     :param ply_end: Ply notation, points at the end of the ply;
-        zero-terminated, :term:`AN` string.
+        null-terminated, :term:`AN` string.
     :param check_intermediate_steps: Flag, to check if ply contains ``'.'``.
     :param check_destination_step: Flag, to check if ply contains ``'-'``.
     :returns: :c:data:`true` if ply contains step separators,